top of page

 Melila Saucy.jpg

-Melila SAUCY,
+Melila Saucy,

 Jean-Pierre Sorg-2-26.03.2021.JPG

-Jean-Pierre SORG,
+Jean-Pierre Sorg,

-Specialization in tropical forestry (reforestation, preservation and management of natural mountain forests and dense dry forests, agroforestry, village forestry, applied research for development).
+Specialised in tropical forestry (reforestation, preservation and management of natural mountain forests and dense dry forests, agroforestry, village forestry, applied research for development).

 Scientific collaborator and head of the Forestry for Development Group (GFD) in the Department of Environmental Sciences at ETHZ (1986-2011).
-Teaching in international forestry and agroforestry.
+Teacher in international forestry and agroforestry.
 Research topics: participatory forest management, human-forest interface, agroforestry, non-timber forest products, management of forest landscapes.
 Numerous publications and work reports.

 Editor of the Swiss Forest Journal (2002-2007) and amateur botanist.